shonfeder/dune.wiki-fork/April-developer-meeting.md

 We talked about having a light plugin system in Dune which would cover this.
 Though having something specific to cram tests might make sense anyway and would take less time to integrate.

+## Testing in the CI

+what is the recommended way to run tests in the CI?

+Related to #2082.